 Organizations with a growth mindset are continuously looking for tools that will improve how their employees communicate and collaborate more efficiently.
-In fact, research by the Economist Intelligence Unit found that employees at companies who leverage mobile technology are not only more productive and creative, but are more satisfied at work.
-The pursuit for having engaged employees is a rewarding one.
+In fact, research by the Economist Intelligence Unit found that employees at companies who leverage mobile technology are not only more productive and creative but are more satisfied at work.
+The pursuit of having engaged employees is a rewarding one.
 After all, increased employee engagement leads to better productivity, improved products and services and a more successful customer service experience overall.

 Aligning the organization on this path can be greatly accelerated through the deployment of scalable and intuitive Intranet software.
-A unified environment that supports clear channels of communication, a platform to foster collaboration and discovery and a tools suite to improve work efficiently.
+A unified environment that supports clear channels of communication, a platform to foster collaboration and discovery and a tools suite to improve work efficiency.

 4 Key Strategies Your Intranet Software Should Achieve

 Intranet software has continued to evolve in meeting the needs to assist how employees get jobs done.
 Effective Intranet software should empower employees to achieve four key strategies: